For their constitution these three things are conjointly required:

 O foolish Galatians!
 Who has bewitched you?
 It was before your eyes that Jesus Christ was publicly portrayed as crucified.

-The are two main verbs in this verse "bewitch" and "portrayed.
+The are two main verbs in this verse "bewitch" and "portray."
 Strong's Lexicon defines "bewitch" as

 The Galatians surprised Paul because he worked hard at portraying Christ through his preaching and writing.
 Portray is a powerful word.
 It is defined in Thayer's Expanded Definition as